kachan1208/hello-world/README.md

 This will result in the creation of a newly signed file (plain.signed).
 In this example, the signed file will be stored in the folder, from which the command was run.

-[More examples about how to sign data](https://developer.virgilsecurity.com/docs/java/references/utilities/cli/commands/sign)  with the CLI you can find in our documentation..
+[More examples about how to sign data](https://developer.virgilsecurity.com/docs/java/references/utilities/cli/commands/sign)  with the CLI you can find in our documentation.

 ## License